laralove143/sparkle_convenience/README.md

 These are only the most commonly used features of the crate, other features can be found in the documentation

+### Sending Message-likes

+- Provides a reply struct using the builder-pattern
+- Can be used to reply to interactions,
+- Create messages with
+- Or execute webhooks with

 ### Interactions

 #### Responding

 - Do all interaction handling without rewriting the ID and token using a handle
-- Create a reply or followup response with a reply struct using the builder-pattern, which can be reused easily
 - Defer an interaction with one method
 - Create an autocomplete or modal response with minimal boilerplate